Chaos Constructions

 Chaos Constructions is the oldest demoparty in Russia, previously known as ENLiGHT.
-Nowadays, it is considered to be annual computer art festival and IT conference.
+Nowadays, it is considered to be an annual computer art festival and IT conference.

 History

 The demoscene (русскоязычная демосцена) began to form in CIS countries in the early 1990s, when people massively began to possess home computers such as ZX Spectrum, Amiga and Atari and make tracker music, demos and other artwork on them.
-They were exchanging it using floppy disks, FIDOnet and later the Internet, so that these artists joined the worldwide demoscene culture.
+They were exchanging it using compact cassettes, floppy disks, FIDOnet and later the Internet, so that these artists joined the worldwide demoscene culture.
 By the year 1995, the first Russian demoparty occurred, located in St. Petersburg—the second-largest Russian city, situated close to Finland, the country with one of the strongest demoscene cultures.

 The demoparty was entitled ENLiGHT; it gathered around 150 people.
 It was followed by ENLiGHT'96 and ENLiGHT'97; the latter gathered more than 1200 people.

 The year 1998 was skipped, and the 1999 festival was held in a new format and under the new name Chaos Constructions.

 In 2006 the event's format was shifted closer to a LAN party.

 2009 event featured software crash test competition supported by IT companies.

 The 2017 festival featured an extra event called ChaosConf which was aimed at developers and admins of enterprise IT systems.